 Serves 6 to 7

 3 cups (710 ml) whole milk

 6 ounces (170 grams) semi- or bittersweet chocolate, coarsely chopped (or 1 cup good chocolate chips)

 1 teaspoon (5 ml) pure vanilla extract

-1. Combine the cornstarch, sugar and salt in the top of a double boiler.
-Slowly whisk in the milk, scraping the bottom and sides with a heatproof spatula to incorporate the dry ingredients.
-Place over gently simmering water and stir occasionally, scraping the bottom and sides.
+Combine the cornstarch, sugar and salt in a medium saucepan, Slowly whisk in the milk, in a thin steam at first so that lumps don’t form, then more quickly once the cornstarch mixture is smoothly incorporated.
+Place over medium-low heat and stir occasionally, scraping the bottom and sides.
 Use a whisk as necessary should lumps begin to form.
-After 15 to 20 minutes, when the mixture begins to thicken and coats the back of the spoon, add the chocolate.
-Continue stirring for about 2 to 4 minutes, or until the pudding is smooth and thickened.
-Remove from the heat and stir in the vanilla.
+After 10 minutes or so (slower over lower heat is better, to give the cornstarch time to cook), before it starts to simmer, the mixture should begin to thicken, enough that it will coat the back of a spoon.
+Add the chocolate, and continue stirring for another 2 to 4 minutes, until chocolate is fully incorporated and mixture is quite thick.
+Remove from heat and stir in the vanilla.